|

 For example, without the Version Handler plugin, if:

-includes EDM4U
+SomePlugin includes EDM4U plugin at

-version 1.1.SomeOtherPlugin
+version 1.1.SomeOtherPlugin includes EDM4U

-included in the developer's project depends upon the
+plugin at version 1.2.The version of EDM4U included in the developer's project depends upon the

-order the developer imports SomePlugin
+order the developer imports SomePlugin or SomeOtherPlugin.

 This results in:

-at version 1.2, if SomePlugin
+EDM4U at version 1.2, if SomePlugin is imported then SomeOtherPlugin

-at version 1.1, if SomeOtherPlugin
+is imported.EDM4U at version 1.1, if SomeOtherPlugin is imported then

-is imported.The Version Handler solves the problem of managing transitive dependencies by:
+SomePlugin is imported.The Version Handler solves the problem of managing transitive dependencies by:

-When using the Version Handler to manage EDM4U
+When using the Version Handler to manage EDM4U included in SomePlugin and

-, from the prior example, version 1.2 will always be the
+SomeOtherPlugin, from the prior example, version 1.2 will always be the

 version activated in a developer's Unity project.